jparnaudeau/terraform-postgresql-database-admin/README.md

 ### Tests environment

 You can find a docker-compose file to start locally a postgresql (version 13.4) database and set the password for postgres user.
 Use the command **docker-compose -f docker-compose.yml up -d**.

-### :warning: Important note:

-We highly recommand you using **explicitly a version tag of this module** instead of branch reference since the latter is changing frequently. (use **ref=v1.0.0**,  don't use **ref=master**)

-All the examples are available in `examples` subdirectory of this module.

 ## Inputs & outputs